 Do you know how much heat you lose from your home?
 It could be a lot.
 Several hundred pounds worth, in fact!
 If your house isn't properly insulated, you could be throwing money away, month after month, year after year.

 The good news is that loft insulation is an easy fix.
-And now, with free loft insulation available to so many of us, there's no reason why you can't cut your energy bills down to size.
+And now, with free or low cost loft insulation available, there's no reason why you can't cut your energy bills down to size.

-Don't worry - loft insulation materials are more efficient than ever.
-So you can still use your attic space for storage if you want to.
+Loft insulation materials are more efficient and compact than ever so you can still use your attic space for storage if you want to.
 The loft insulation material will be packed above and in the spaces between the loft joists to create a heat bridge, effectively keeping a lot more of the heat in your home.

-Of course, you can insulate your loft yourself.
-But it's a fiddly job.
+Of course, you could insulate your loft yourself, but it's a fiddly job.
 You'll need to get the right depth of coverage (about 270mm) and ensure an optimal fit all around your loft space.
 You'll want to apply insulation around your loft hatch too.
-So, if you're eligible for a loft insulation grant, then you don't even need to consider the DIY route.
+If you're eligible for a loft insulation grant, then you don't even need to consider the DIY route.
 Get the professionals in and get it sorted.

 Free loft insulation comes with other big benefits too.
-If your cold water pipes and tanks need lagging, your loft insulation team will take care of that too.
-That's another important efficiency saving, and, even more importantly, it guards against the possibility of your tank or pipes bursting in the cold weather.
+If your cold water pipes and tanks need lagging, your loft insulation team will take care of that at the same time.
+That's another important efficiency saving, and, even more importantly, it guards against the possibility of your tank or pipes freezing in cold weather.

 To find out if you qualify, you simply need to fill in this quick form.
 That's all there is to it.
-Then, we'll get back to you and let you know.
+We'll get back to you and help you with the next steps.
 Simple.